Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - No dash panels in the large hill after the checkpoint.

 - The jump panels are the only object present in the area they're found in.
-The boxes, Kikis and Tikal are missing.
+The boxes, Kikis, and hint orbs are missing.

 - There is no spring after the jump panel area to get into the area with the third panel in the final.